Indonesian painting: Classical Hindu-Buddhist art

-After the end of prehistoric times, the Indonesian people had various kinds of expertise such as making large stones in the form of stepped pyramids, metal casting, agriculture and tools, sculpture, and batik making which were developed with the addition of new elements at the time of the influx of Hindu influence.
-This period is a new chapter in the periodization of culture in Indonesia and can be said to be a historical era because at this time there have been found relics in the form of writing.
+After the end of prehistoric times, the Indonesian people had various kinds of expertise, such as making large stones in the form of stepped pyramids, metal casting, agriculture and tools, sculpture, and batik making, which were developed with the addition of new elements at the time of the influx of Hindu influence.
+This period is a new chapter in the periodization of culture in Indonesia.
+It is a historical era because relics have been found in the form of writing from this time.
 This happened because of cultural contact with India around the 5th century AD.

 Common themes used in works of art at this time include religion, mythology, legends, and historical stories.
 For example, a classical Balinese painting containing the Ramayana and Mahabharata stories.
 The style used in the wall carvings of the Majapahit era is the wayang style with a dense, stylized composition of the horizontal plane.
 The term wayang style here shows a sign of similarity in the stylized forms of the characters from wayang kulit stories and classical Balinese paintings.
 Painting color is limited to the colors that can be achieved by natural materials such as bark, leaves, soil, and soot.
-The painting is made on elongated fabric without being attached to the span frame so that the result resembles a scroll painting.
-As well as temple wall carvings and lontar pictures, the function of classical Balinese painting is as an educational medium in accordance with religious teachings or the philosophy of life in the Hindu era.
+The painting is made on elongated fabric without being attached to the span frame to resemble a scroll painting.
+Along with temple wall carvings and lontar pictures, classical Balinese painting is an educational medium following religious teachings or the philosophy of life in the Hindu era.

-Painting in Bali began to take place when the Hindu culture of East Java was pressured by Islamic culture.
-The existence of painting that blends and acculturates Hindu culture is unique and recognized by various countries until now.
-The development of Hindu-Balinese painting can be described in three parts, namely Kamasan painting, Pita Maha painting and Young Artists painting.
+Painting in Bali began when the Hindu culture of East Java was pressured by Islamic culture.
+Paintings that blend and acculturate Hindu culture are unique and have been recognized by various countries until now.
+The development of Hindu-Balinese painting can be described in three parts: Kamasan painting, Pita Maha painting, and Young Artists painting.